tinusaur/guides/docs/hello-world/Check-windows-system-type.md

-## Check the Windows System Type

-Before installing the USBasp driver check whether your Windows system is 32-bit or 64-bit.
+## How to Check if Your Windows is 32-bit or 64-bit

-To find out if your computer is running a 32-bit or 64-bit version of Windows in Windows 7:
+To determine which USBasp driver to install, you must check if you have a 32-bit or 64-bit Windows.

-1. Click the **Start** button.
-2. Right-click **Computer** and click **Properties**.

-Under System, you can view the system type.
+From **Control Panel > System and Security > System**, check the system details under **View basic information about your computer**.